Why isn't my site showing up on search engine results pages?

 The site isn't optimized for search engine inclusion.
 Search engine optimization (SEO) describes the process of refining a website to gain a higher search engine ranking in "organic" search engine results.
 By optimizing your site, you can tailor your site to be search engine-friendly.
 SEO can be a challenging and rather lengthy process.
 The more research you put into the practice, the greater of a return you're going to see in your rankings.
-For more information, see How Search Engines See the Web.
+For more information, see How Do Search Engines See the Web:.

 The keyword market is very competitive.
 Search engines help millions of users across the world navigate the World Wide Web and find specific content amid the billions of documents that inhabit the Web.
 Make sure you are targeting a less competitive keyword market, so you can gain the attention of your consumer.
 Remember, your site might be returning in the results of a search engine query, but if you're keywords are too general your site is going to get lost in the shuffle.

 This is where Search Engine Visibility can help:

 If you're using Search Engine Visibility you can use the sitemap submission tool, optimization options, and the SEO Checklist to identify possible issues with your website.

 - Optimize — Using the optimization options, you can tailor your website content to be search engine-friendly.
 Search Engine Visibility optimization features help you generate keywords, analyze site content, optimize tags, control crawling, and create a sitemap.